 Dubai is one of the most glamorous and luxurious cities in the world.
-This emirate city is part of the United Arab Emirates and is also one of the most popular holiday destinations for people all over the world.
-A family-friendly holiday destination, Dubai offers many things to do and places to visit.
-However, most people have this common question: ‘when to visit Dubai.’
-November to March is the peak holiday season in Dubai, as the temperature is cooler during this time than the rest of the year.
+This emirate city, part of the United Arab Emirates (UAE), is also one of the most popular holiday destinations for people all over the world.
+Dubai is a family-friendly holiday destination, offering a wide range of activities and attractions to explore.
+However, most people have this common question: ‘When to visit Dubai?’
+November to March is the peak holiday season in Dubai, as the temperature is cooler during this time than it’s for the rest of the year.
 Here, we discuss why visiting Dubai in November would be a good idea.

 Dubai Weather in November

 November marks the beginning of the winter season in Dubai.
-Winter in Dubai means the weather is mild, i.e., you get some relief from the extreme heat of the summer season.
+Winter in Dubai means the weather is mild, providing some relief from the extreme heat of the summer season.
 The temperature can be anywhere between 18oC and 31oC, with the average temperature around 27oC.
 You are likely to feel a bit warm during the day.
-However, the evenings and nights are cooler, making it a pleasant experience to explore the outdoors.
+However, evenings and nights are cooler, making it a pleasant experience to explore the outdoors.

 Why You Should Travel to Dubai in November

-• One of the best reasons to travel to Dubai in November is the agreeable climate.
-The weather is not very humid, and you can enjoy a few moments in the sun without breaking a sweat.
+- One of the best reasons to travel to Dubai in November is the agreeable climate.
+The weather is not humid, and you can enjoy a few moments in the sun without breaking a sweat.

 How Much Does it Cost to Visit Dubai in November

 November is the most preferred time to visit Dubai for pleasant weather.
 It directly reflects hotel bookings, airfares, and other aspects of your Dubai holiday as they skyrocket.
 You can expect to shell out somewhere from AED 250 to 1,500 for accommodations per night (depending on the location, amenities, etc.), while airfare can set you back an average amount of AED 1,000 to 3,000 or more for roundtrip travel per head.
-Add to this food, activities and attractions, and conveyance (such as metro, cabs, private transfers, etc.) costs.
-Subject to your budget choices, you can look forward to spending an average of AED 4,500 to AED 7,500 or more for a week-long Dubai trip.
+Add to this the costs of food, activities, attractions, and conveyance (such as metro, cabs, private transfers, etc.).
+Subject to your budget choices, you can expect to spend an average of AED 4,500 to AED 7,500 or more for a week-long Dubai trip.

 Things to do in Dubai in November